top of page

 What advice would you give to kids who want to write?

-What do you do for fun?
+What do you like to do for fun?

-What things would people be surprised to know about you?
+What would people be surprised to know about you?

-When I was thirteen, I sent my first “book” to New York publishers.
-It was rejected, but a famous editor sent a note to me, encouraging me to keep writing (see on the right).
+When I was thirteen, I sent my first “book” to a New York publishing house.
+It was rejected, but a famous editor named Jean Karl sent a note to me, encouraging me to keep writing (you can see the note here.)

 bottom of page